shimaore/esl/src/response.coffee.md

               resolve res, r[1]
               return
             else
-              reject new Error "bgapi #{command} did not provide a Job-UUID." return
+              reject new FreeSwitchError res, {when:"bgapi did not provide a Job-UUID",command}
+              return

         p.bind this